sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 	Your ssh private key, to commit to gerrit, should have been copied to ~/.ssh/id_rsa .

+	Next steps:

 	Set your git author name, git email address, and gerrit username by doing the following:

 	In the following four lines, replacing YOUR_GERRIT_USERNAME, YOUR_GIT_AUTHOR_NAME, and YOUR_GIT_EMAIL_ADDRESS with your gerrit username, git author name, and git email address.
-The paste the lines into a terminal.
+(Leave GERRIT_USER_PLACEHOLDER alone.)
+Then paste the lines into a terminal.

 	    git config --global fwinit.gerrituser YOUR_GERRIT_USERNAME
 	    git config --global user.name YOUR_GIT_AUTHOR_NAME